Track Bugs and Manage Development with Bug Genie

 This guide has been deprecated and is no longer being maintained.

 Bug Genie is an issue tracking system used to help manage all phases of the development process, including planning, bug tracking, feature development, and overall project management.
 Bug Genie also provides the ability to generate sophisticated reports and graphs to help project leaders and stakeholders gain a rich understanding of the ongoing state and progress of projects’ development.

-Before beginning this guide we assume that you have completed our getting started guide.
+Before beginning this guide we assume that you have completed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 To complete this guide, you must also install a web server.
 This guide will assume that you have completed the appropriate LAMP guide for your operating system.

 If you’re running Debian or Ubuntu systems, ensure that your system’s package repository is up to date and that all installed packages have been upgraded with the latest bug fixes and security patches.
 Additionally, install all prerequisite packages by issuing these commands:

 apt-get update apt-get upgrade apt-get install php-pear php5-suhosin unzip

 On CentOS and Fedora systems, issue the following command to ensure your system’s packages are up to date and that the required dependencies are installed on your system:

 yum update yum install php-pear unzip